yannickseurin/crypto-book/src/cryptographic-notions/bls-signatures.md

 \[
  X_0 + \cdots + X_{t-1} = 0.
 \]
-Then, in the PoP-based variant of the scheme where Eq. $\eqref{2}$ is used for verification, $S=0$ is a valid signature for any message $m$: the scheme is not message binding.
+Then, in the PoP-based variant of the scheme where Eq. {{eqref: simple_agg_verif}} is used for verification, $S=0$ is a valid signature for any message $m$: the scheme is not message binding.
 Note that checking that $S \neq 0$ in the verification algorithm does not thwart the attack as $S$ can be further aggregated with other valid signatures $S_t, \dots, S_{n-1}$ for arbitrary public key/message pairs $(X_t, m_t), \dots, (X_{n-1}, m_{n-1})$, resulting in an aggregate signature $S' \neq 0$ which still does not bound signers $0,\dots t-1$ to a specific message.

 ## Further Topics to Cover